 I do a burn-in on every computer I build.
 I’ve been doing burn-ins on my new computers for 20 years, and I rarely have hardware problems.
 I average about one hardware failure every five years, and that’s spread out among multiple computers.
-I do a burn-in on any other electronic device I buy as well, for the same reason.
+I do a burn-in on any other electronic device I buy as well, including tablets and phones, for the same reason.
 Especially if I’m giving them as gifts.

 Ideally, each chip should get a burn-in at the factory, and the complete device should receive a burn-in after final assembly, but that doesn’t always happen.
 Doing a burn-in yourself gives yourself some extra insurance, at minimal cost and effort.

-It’s certainly not a bad idea to stress test your hardware, and frankly, I’d add a regimen of SpinRite to that list if the computer has a hard drive, to make sure the hard drive starts its life out on the best foot possible.
+It’s certainly not a bad idea to stress test your hardware, and frankly, I’d add a regimen of Spinrite to that list if the computer has a hard drive, to make sure the hard drive starts its life out on the best foot possible.
 But if all you have the time and effort to do is power the PC up and walk away for 24 hours, that will give you most of the benefit.